adamghill/coltrane/README.md

-# django-static-site
+# coltrane

 A simple content site framework that harnesses the power of Django without the hassle.

 ## Features

+- Can be a standalone static site or added to `INSTALLED_APPS` to integrate into an existing Django site
 - Renders markdown files automatically
 - Can use data from JSON files in templates and content
 - All the power of Django templates, template tags, and filters
 - Can include other Django apps
-- Generate HTML output for a true static site (coming soon)
+- Build HTML output for a true static site (coming soon)

 Still a little experimental. ;)

+## Install

-## Create a new site
+### Create a standalone site

-1. `git clone git@github.com:adamghill/django-static-site.git`
+1. Make a new directory for your site and traverse into it: `mkdir new-site && cd new-site`
+1. Install `poetry` (if needed): `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`
+1. Add `coltrane` dependency: `poetry init --dependency coltrane:0.1.0 && poetry install`
-1. `poetry add .`
+1. Initialize `coltrane`: `poetry run coltrane init`
-1. Copy `app.py` from https://raw.githubusercontent.com/adamghill/django-static-site/main/example/app.py
-1. `mkdir content`
-1. `echo "# Index" >> content/index.md`
-1. `echo "DEBUG=True\nSECRET_KEY=" >> .env`
-1. Create secret key at https://djecrety.ir/ and update .env file above with it
+1. Create secret key at https://djecrety.ir/ and update SECRET_KEY in .env
-1. `python app.py runserver`
+1. Start local development server: `poetry run coltrane play`
 1. Go to localhost:8000 in web browser

+### Add to an existing Django site

+Coming soon.

 ## Create content

-`django-static-site` takes the URL slug and looks up a corresponding markdown file in the `content` directory.
+`coltrane` takes the URL slug and looks up a corresponding markdown file in the `content` directory.

 For example: http://localhost:8000/this-is-a-good-example/ will render the markdown in `content/this-is-a-good-example.md`.
+The root (i.e. http://localhost:8000/) will look for `content/index.md`.

-If the file cannot be found, the response will be a 404.
+If a markdown file cannot be found, the response will be a 404.

-## Use data
+## Use JSON data

-`django-static-site` is designed to be used without a database, however, sometimes it's useful to have access to data in the templates.
+`coltrane` is designed to be used without a database, however, sometimes it's useful to have access to data inside your templates.

 ### data.json